robotframework/SeleniumLibrary/CONTRIBUTING.rst

 These guidelines instruct how to submit issues and contribute code to the `SeleniumLibrary project`_.
-Other great ways to contribute include answering questions and participating discussion on `robotframework-users`_ mailing list and other forums as well as spreading the word about the framework one way or the other.
+Other great ways to contribute include answering questions and participating discussion on #seleniumlibrary channel within the community `Robot Framework Slack`_, the `Robot Framework Forum`_ and other forums as well as spreading the word about the framework one way or the other.

 Submitting issues
 =================

 Bugs and enhancements are tracked in the `issue tracker`_.
-If you are unsure if something is a bug or is a feature worth implementing, you can first ask on `robotframework-users`_ list.
+If you are unsure if something is a bug or is a feature worth implementing, you can first ask with the `Robot Framework Slack`_.
 This and other similar forums, not the issue tracker, are also places where to ask general questions.